6 Best Daily Planner Apps in 2026 (Tested and Compared)

 5. Fantastical - Best for Calendar-First Planning

 If your day is structured around meetings and appointments rather than tasks, Fantastical is the strongest planner on this list.
-It does one thing better than any competitor: it merges Google, Outlook, iCloud, and any other calendar into a single, beautiful interface.
-Type "lunch with Alex at noon Friday at the cafe" and everything parses instantly: the title, time, date, and location.
+It does one thing better than any competitor: it merges Google Calendar, Outlook, iCloud, and whatever niche CalDAV server your company insists on using into a single interface.
+Type "lunch with Alex at noon Friday at the cafe on 5th" and everything parses instantly.
+The title, the time, the date, the location.

 Fantastical is a calendar with planning features rather than a planner with a calendar.
-That distinction matters.
+That distinction matters more than it sounds.
 The DayTicker view gives you a scrollable daily agenda.
-Calendar Sets let you switch between "Work" and "Personal" contexts in one tap.
-Focus Filters automatically show the right calendars based on your Apple Focus Mode.
+Calendar Sets let you switch between "Work" and "Personal" contexts in one tap, which means your Saturday does not show your Monday standup.
+Focus Filters automatically surface the right calendars based on your Apple Focus Mode.

 What it does well: